xuchengpeng/tokyonight-themes/README.md

 Tokyo Night theme was firstly published as a plugin for Visual Studio Code, now it has many [other ports](https://github.com/enkia/tokyo-night-vscode-theme#other-ports).

-Rawley make a [tokyo-theme.el](https://github.com/rawleyfowler/tokyo-theme.el) for GNU Emacs, but it is unmaintained and has not support any popular packages for GNU Emacs we often use.

-So I want to make it for myself, The theme templates were taken from [modus-themes](https://github.com/protesilaos/modus-themes), and the color palettes were taken from [tokyonight.nvim](https://github.com/folke/tokyonight.nvim), these two themes are very popular and awesome with GNU Emacs or [Neovim](https://github.com/neovim/neovim).
+The theme templates adapt from [modus-themes](https://github.com/protesilaos/modus-themes), and the color palettes adapt from [tokyonight.nvim](https://github.com/folke/tokyonight.nvim), these two themes are very popular and awesome with GNU Emacs or [Neovim](https://github.com/neovim/neovim).

 This theme has four color palettes, as same sa tokyonight.nvim.
 I have add support with some popular packages which I often use with GNU Emacs, like Corfu, vertico, orderless, dired, diff-hl, hl-todo, multiple-cursors, symbol-overlay, vundo and so on.